Genisys Credit Union Mortgages, Home Loans, & Refinancing

 Mortgages and home loans are not a one-size-fits-all type of financing.

 At Genisys Credit Union we take pride in fitting our mortgage lending products to the specific needs of each individual.
-You will not find cookie cutter loans here.
+You will not find cookie cutter loans here - just customized home loan solutions, designed by mortgage lenders who understand what best fits your home, life, and budget.

 Purchasing a home?

-Whether you are a first-time home buyer, looking to buy that cottage on a lake, or buying/building your dream home, Genisys will tailor a product to meet your needs.
+Whether you are a first-time home buyer, looking to buy that cottage on a lake, or buying/building your dream home, the experienced mortgage lenders of Genisys will tailor a product to meet your needs.

 Looking to Refinance?